ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Security Parameters and Callbacks {#security-parameters}

 Common parameters such as TLS ciphersuites are known to implementations.
-Clients SHOULD use common safe defaults for these values whenever possible.
+Clients should use common safe defaults for these values whenever possible.
 However, as discussed in
 {{I-D.ietf-taps-transport-security}}, many transport security protocols require specific security parameters and constraints from the client at the time of configuration and